Your Horoscope This Week: October 29 to November 4

 AdvertisementADVERTISEMENT

-Saturn, the Planet of Responsibility, spends its final days retrograde in Pisces before shifting direct on November 4.
+Saturn, the Planet of Responsibility, spends its final days retrograde in Pisces before shifting direct on the 4th November.
 This opens up a portal for humanity to self-reflect and discern ways in which they may or may not have been compassionate to their fellow human.
 So much can shift for the better in coming months if we choose to heal personally, and collectively.

 Read your horoscopes for your sun and rising signs for the most in-depth forecast.